 We really benefitted from having both tools installed.
 You can’t count on either of them 100% of the time (for different reasons that we’ll get into), so having a backup was helpful.

-Gemini was unreliable in different ways: it didn’t always know what it was doing.
-With Claude Code, feeding error logs would help resolve any bugs (which was important for full-stack/frontend issues, since Claude and Gemini can’t view/interact with the app like a user can).
+Gemini didn’t always know what it was doing.
+With Claude Code, feeding error logs would help resolve any bugs (which was important for full-stack/frontend issues, since Claude and Gemini can’t view/interact with the app like a user can, at least without MCP).
 Gemini would struggle to pinpoint what was wrong.
 With extra context in addition to the error logs, Gemini was able to get further.

 Other users have reported that Gemini doesn’t always complete every task you give it, and sometimes even tries to offload tasks back to the user.

 Claude sometimes suggests unsafe commands.
 It altered terminal permissions for us once, and bash commands were unusable until we manually resolved them.
-Lesson learned: don’t let agents execute commands you’re not familiar with.
+If something failed, it would try to “solve” the problem by implementing a solution that wasn’t relevant to the task.
+This usually warrants a fresh session.
+And remember: don’t let agents execute commands that you aren’t familiar with.

 Pricing + Value

-For medium-heavy usage, a Claude Pro subscription is pretty sufficient for Claude Code.
+For medium-heavy usage, a Claude Pro subscription ($20/month) is sufficient for Claude Code.
 Tokens will run out and refresh every 5 hours, so you’ll have to be somewhat efficient with your prompting.
-Claude Pro only supports access to Sonnet and Haiku, whereas Claude Max and the Claude API grant users the highly-sophisticated Opus model.
-After trying Opus, we were still quite satisfied by Sonnet’s performance for most programming tasks.
+Claude Pro supports limited access to Opus, but more usage with Sonnet and Haiku.
+Many engineers will be willing to pay $100+/month for the Max plan, since the new Opus 4.5 is that much better.

 Unlike Gemini’s paid tiers, the free tier will opt you into input and output collection, so use at your discretion.